Angelkev/requirement-analysis/README.md

 | Customer        | Receive Confirmation  | The system sends booking confirmation to the customer.                      |
 | Admin           | Manage Bookings       | The admin can view, update, or manage all customer bookings.                |
 | Payment Gateway | Process Payment       | Handles secure processing of payments for bookings.                         |

+---

+## Acceptance Criteria
+**Acceptance Criteria** are predefined conditions that a software product or feature must meet to be accepted by stakeholders or end users.
+They serve as a benchmark for validating that requirements have been implemented correctly and completely.

+### Importance of Acceptance Criteria:
+- Provide clear expectations for developers, testers, and stakeholders.
+- Help avoid ambiguity and misinterpretation of requirements.
+- Form the basis for test cases and validation activities.
+- Ensure that features deliver the intended value to users.

+### Example: Checkout Feature in Booking Management System
+**Feature:** Checkout (Payment Processing and Confirmation)

+**Acceptance Criteria:**
+1. The system shall display the total amount due before proceeding with payment.
+2. The customer shall be able to choose a payment method (credit card, debit card, or PayPal).
+3. The system shall process payments securely through the integrated payment gateway.
+4. The system shall send a booking confirmation email and SMS to the customer after successful payment.
+5. If payment fails, the system shall display an error message and allow the customer to retry.
+6. The system shall log all payment transactions for auditing purposes.